 - When the caramelized sugar is completely mixed up with the milk.
 Then add it with the reduced milk.
 Mix it well.

 - Once the milk got thickened by evaporation.
-Starts forming khoya or mawa, then slows down the heat to avoid the burning from the bottom.
+Starts forming khoya or mawa, then slows down the heat to avoid burning from the bottom.

 Now start shaping it as your choice.
 Here I gave it a rectangular shape.
 As I first make its round shape then make its four sides flat.

-- Just coat the peda in powdered sugar as the famous sweet shops in Mathura do the same.
+- Just coat the peda in powdered sugar as the famous sweet shops in Mathura do(though optional).

 - Always stir the milk from the beginning to the end, don’t leave it unattended.